SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Statements.md

   print("End of function")
 }
 f(x: 5)
-// Prints "End of if"
+// Prints "End of if".
-// Prints "Second defer"
+// Prints "Second defer".
-// Prints "End of function"
+// Prints "End of function".
-// Prints "First defer"
+// Prints "First defer".
 ```

 <!--